Qitmeer/docs/Document/content/tutorials/qitmeer-docker-test/_index.en.md

 ```

  Share recpient's address and IP
-Share recipient_address.txt and recipient_ip.txt with node B, i,e., the miner.
+Share recipient_address.txt and recipient_ip.txt with the miner.

 #### Miner Node
 This node is playing the role of miner and transfer originator, it starts with a full miner setting .